shipwright-io/community/CONTRIBUTING.md

 If you are not sure, create an issue in this repository, and the Shipwright maintainers will route it to the correct location.

+If feature request is sufficiently broad or significant, the community may ask you to submit a SHIP enhancement proposal.
+Please refer to the [SHIP guidelines](/ships/README.md) to learn how to submit a SHIP proposal.

 ## Writing Pull Requests

 Contributions can be submitted by creating a pull request on Github.